IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 "dogs"
 ```
 {: .output}

-But tupples are immutable, so we can't update it
+But tupples are immutable, which means that we can't update its elements:
 ```python
 animals[1] = "lions"
 ```